varilink/services.docker/README.md

 When the services are initially brought up in `for test` mode the deployment of host roles is incomplete.
 There are two reasons for this:

-1. To implement the *dns* composite service, the Ansible deployment modifies the `/etc/hosts` and/or `/etc/resolv.conf` files in target hosts.
+1. To implement the *dns* composite service, the *dns_client* role in my [Libraries - Ansible](https://github.com/varilink/libraries-ansible) repository modifies the `/etc/hosts` and `/etc/resolv.conf` files in target hosts.
 In a Docker environment these are automatically overwritten by Docker each time a container is recreated.
-Thus when we switched from *for deploy* to *for test* mode we lost the changes that Ansible had made to these files.
+If we had applied that role when the containers were in *for deploy* mode then we would have lost the changes when switched to *for test* mode, so we didn't do that then and it is still pending.

 2. The complete deployment of host roles can be dependent on access to services that have been deployed by Ansible.
 As we noted above, these were not started during the [Initial Host Role Deployment](#initial-host-role-deployment), they only became available when we brought the services up in *for test* mode.
+Consequently, again we have aspects of the deployment pending.

 With the services now up in *for test* mode, you must complete the host role deployment by running: